flybywiresim/docs/docs/start/mcdu-keyboard.md

 - ++ctrl+backspace++ : Delete word from scratchpad.
 - ++ctrl+shift+backspace++ : Delete all contents in the scratchpad.
-- ++ctrl+a++ : Toggle's a mode that allows user to delete the entire line by just using backspace.
+- ++ctrl+a++ : Toggles a mode that allows user to delete the entire line by just using backspace.

 ### How to set a timeout